Animated stretch preview.

 - Eases common upper-body stiffness from screens, driving, and desk work.

-- Use pillow or bolster for support rather than forcing a deeper shape.
+- Use pillow or bolster for support rather than forcing a deeper shape — control beats intensity every time.

-- Let ribs stay relaxed so the stretch does not turn into a bracing exercise.
+- Keep ribs relaxed so the stretch stays a release instead of turning into a bracing exercise.

 - Shrugging the shoulders or chasing a strong pull through the neck.